Events

 -Posters and nanos

-Registrations will open soon.Organised by IAH-GB National Chapter.
+Registrations now open!.Organised by IAH-GB National Chapter.

 https://britain.iah.org/groundwater-in-scotland/2026-event-futureproofing-groundwater-in-scotland -